-

 Did You Know?

 The Entlebucher Mountain Dog originated in the Swiss Alps as the smallest of the cattle herders with tricolor coats.
-Their main job was to help guard and move herds of cattle through valleys and up the sides of mountains.
-Although this was their main job, this dog breed was often used as an all-around farm dog.
+Their main job was to help guard and move herds of cattle through valleys and up the sides of mountains; herding up the rocky slopes to high mountain pastures for the summer, guarding the herd during grazing, and then driving cattle down the mountains to the valley for the winter.

-Entlebucher Mountain Dogs are known for their work ethic, spirited energy, and independent problem solving while on the job.
+Entlebucher Mountain Dogs are known for their work ethic, spirited energy, and independent problem-solving while on the job.
 Their cleverness, general happy demeanor, and zest for life earned them the nickname “Laughing Dog of the Swiss Alps”.

-They are devoted to their families and are protectors of their “herd”, whether they have two or four legs.
 Due to their guardian background, they can be territorial and are naturally suspicious and wary of strangers.
 Proper socialization is important for any dog, but is especially important for dog breeds that have protective or territorial instincts.
-When properly socialized, these dogs make great playmates for older kids, especially because of their high energy.
+When properly socialized, these dogs may remain wary and aloof of strangers, but do tend to warm up once introduced.

 The Entlebucher Mountain Dog is a moderately adaptable dog breed.
 Due to their high energy and need for a job, they do not tend to adapt well to apartment living and tend to be better suited to larger homes with fenced-in yards and room to run.